abrahamrhoffman/AnaxDb/README.md

 # AnaxDb
-An encrypted non-linear Pandas database
+An encrypted non-linear database based on Pandas

 ### Install AnaxDb